AditiOracle/Belly_Button_Dashboard/README.md

 1. Add information about what each graph visualizes, either under or next to each graph.

-2. Change the layout of the page.
+2. Make the webpage mobile-responsive.

 3. Add a navigation bar that allows you to select the bar or bubble chart on the page.